huawenyu/Linux-Programming-Exercise-apue2e/exercise/signal/README.md

 So a signal is an asynchronous message, but what happens exactly when a process receives it?
 Well… it depends.
 For each signal, a process can instruct the Kernel to either:

 - Ignore this signal: In which case this signal has absolutely no effect on the process.
 Ignoring the signal must be explicitly requested before the signal is delivered.
-Also, some signals cannot be ignored.
+Also, some signals cannot be ignored (e.g. SIGKILL, SIGSTOP).
 - Catch this signal: In which case the Kernel will call a custom routine, as defined by this process when delivering the signal.
 The process must explicitly register this custom routine before the signal is delivered.
 The signal-catching function is traditionally called a custom signal handler.
 - Let the default action apply: For each signal the system defines a default action that will be called if the process did not explicitly request to ignore or catch this signal.
-Thedefault signal handler typically but not always terminates the process (we will cover the default actions for all common UNIX signals later in this article).
-Letting the default action apply is the implicit system behavior, but it can also be requested explicitly by a process.
+The default signal handler typically but not always terminates the process.

 When a pending signal is detected by the Kernel, the system will deliver the signal by performing one of the following actions:

-- if the signal is SIGKILL the system does not switch back to user mode.
+- if the signal is `SIGKILL` the system does not switch back to user mode.
 It processes the signal in Kernel mode and terminates the process.
-This is why kill&nbsp;-9 is such a bulletproof way to terminate a misbehaving process.
+This is why `kill -9` is such a bulletproof way to terminate a misbehaving process.
-- if the signal is SIGSTOP the system also stays in Kernel mode.
+- if the signal is `SIGSTOP` the system also stays in Kernel mode.
 Its suspends the process and puts it to sleep.
-- if the process did not register any custom handler for this signal, the default system action is taken.
-If the default action is to ignore the signal, no action is taken, and the system just switches back to user mode and transfers control to the process.
-If the default action is not to ignore the signal, the system remains in Kernel mode and the process will exit, dump core, or be suspended.
-For instance, the default behavior for theSIGSEGV signal is to dump a core file and terminate the process, so that one can analyze the bug that triggered the segmentation fault.
+- if the process did not register any custom handler for this signal, the default system action is taken:
+  + If the default action is to ignore the signal, no action is taken, and the system just switches back to user mode and transfers control to the process.
+  + If the default action is not to ignore the signal, the system remains in Kernel mode and the process will exit, dump core, or be suspended.
+For instance, the default behavior for the `SIGSEGV` signal is to dump a core file and terminate the process, so that one can analyze the bug that triggered the segmentation fault.
 - if the process registered a custom handler for the signal, the Kernel transfers control to the process and the custom signal handler is executed in user mode.
 At this point, the program is the one responsible for handling the signal properly.

-A crucial point here is
+A crucial point here is:
-- to realize that the Kernel triggers the signal handler at the time when the signal is delivered, not when the signal is generated.
+- the Kernel triggers the signal handler at the time when the signal is delivered, not when the signal is generated.
 - As signal delivery only happens when the system schedules the target process as active in a multitasking system (just before switching back to User Mode) there can be a significant delay between signal generation and delivery.